metrico/promcasa/README.md

  _Query, Aggregate and Publish_ anything from **ClickHouse** to **Prometheus** metrics in _zero time_

- Unlike other exporters limited to internal metrics, **PromCasa** is designed to unleash data from *any table*
+ Unlike other exporters limited to internal metrics, **PromCasa** is designed to unleash data from *any query*

 <br />